Rich chocolate coconut truffles are made with coconut oil, cocoa powder and shredded coconut. Keto and low carb, they are sweetened with stevia.

 The recipe is simple – mix together shredded coconut, coconut oil, cocoa powder and stevia.
 Chill briefly, then form into truffles and roll in toppings.

 Can I use a sweetener other than stevia?

-You can probably use a low carb granulated sweetener instead of the stevia, though you might need to add a bit of extra water if you do.
+I really like stevia, especially stevia glycerite which has no after taste, and believe it’s safe.
+But you can probably use a low carb granulated sweetener instead.
+Though you might need to add a bit of extra water if you do.
 You can also use honey or maple syrup, omitting the water from the recipe.
 The amount of stevia I use is equivalent to about 2 tablespoons of sweetener.